© Copyright 2002 Stuart Langridge and Ian Hickson.

 mechanism as described in [RFC2396].

 These strict requirements are intended to drastically reduce the requirements on clients implementing server autodiscovery, as it was deemed that requiring clients to implement an HTML parser in addition to an XML parser was a too heavy burden, given how easy it would be for page authors to comply to the restrictions described above.

 Pingback clients, given a source URI and a target URI, SHOULD fetch the target URI and follow the following steps to find the pingback server URI.

-X-Pingbackheader then the header's value should be used as the pingback server URI.
+X-Pingbackheaders then the first such header's value should be used as the pingback server URI.
 Clients MUST examine the HTTP headers if they are able to.
 If for some reason the HTTP headers are not available to the implementation then this step MAY be skipped, however, implementers should be aware that this will reduce the usefulness of their application as link elements cannot be used for resources that are neither HTML nor XHTML, and HTTP headers are defined to override link elements when they differ.